Skip to content

 What can you help with?

-Abandonment, abuse, addiction, anger, anxiety, assertiveness, attachment issues, avoidance, bereavement, boundaries, burnout, confidence, connection, coping, criticism, depression, discrimination, disordered eating, dissociation, guilt, grief, identity issues, life transitions, loss, negativity bias, neglect, overwhelm, panic attacks, perfectionism, phobias, procrastination, redundancy, relationships, self-esteem, self-harm, shame, stress, trauma, work-related issues.
+Addiction, ADHD, anger, anxiety, ASD, assertiveness, attachment issues, avoidance, bereavement, boundaries, coping, depression, disordered eating, guilt, grief, (sense of) identity, integration, life transitions, loneliness, loss, neurodivergence-related difficulties, overwhelm, panic attacks, perfectionism, phobias, procrastination, relationships, self-esteem, self-harm, sexual issues, shame, stress, trauma.

 How long is a session?